Hendrix-CS/csci322/index.md

   Note that the work plan is not part of the "contract" per se, that is, your grade is not based on how well you stick to your work plan.
+  Instead, it is intended as a helpful tool for your own planning and a useful jumping-off point for discussion if you get behind.

 ### Example grading contract